-But for the intended engineering of the results of an AAI analysis neither the everyday language mode L_0 nor the pictorial language mode L{pict} is sufficient.
+But for the intended engineering of the results of an AAI analysis neither the everyday language mode L_0 nor the pictorial language mode $L{\it pict}$ is sufficient.
 What is needed is a 'formal language' L{ε} which can easily be used for logical proofs, for automated computations, as well as for computer simulations.
 One good candidate for such a formal language is a language using mathematical graphs which are additional enriched with formal expressions for properties and changes between states.
 This allows an automatic conversion into automata which can simulate all these processes.
-Figure 3.1: Basic Mappings between empirical reality with body as a part and internal mental structures Additional one can apply automatic verification for selected properties, e.g. for non-functional requirements!
+Additional one can apply automatic verification for selected properties, e.g. for non-functional requirements!

-From this we derive the following main modes of an actor story in this text: (i) Everyday language L_0 (here English), (ii) Pictorial language L{pict} (in this version of the text not yet defined), (iii) Formal language L_c , (iv) Converted automaton α{L_c} out of the formal language, which can simulate the actor story.
+From this we derive the following main modes of an actor story in this text: (i) Everyday language L_0 (here English), (ii) Pictorial language L{vict} (in this version of the text not yet defined), (iii) Formal langauge L{ε} , (iv) Converted automaton α{L_c} out of the formal language, which can simulate the actor story.